Commercial Induction Range Buying Guide

 - Magnetic grade stainless steel

 This is where Induction ranges shine.
 Induction ranges are probably the most portable and useful type of cooking equipment.
 With low output models available, they can be taken anywhere proper ventilation is present.
 Because of their mobility, they can be placed closer to the customers, providing a safer open cooking experience for them.
 (Remember that, while these are far safer than other equipment types, treat it as cooking equipment.
 Untrained staff should never use induction equipment.)

 Some ranges are now equipped with induction burners that are able to provide this experience for the chef who is heavy duty cooking in “back of house” operations.
 This brings the safety and convenience of the portable ranges.
 It also alleviates gas lines for venues who are not equipped with the possibility of gas appliances (gas lines, permits, etc).

 5. You Should Know

 Think outside of the box - some restaurants place their induction cookers under their countertops and/or on top of their tables.
-When this is done, it means the cooking is integrated into not only the furniture, but also into the atmosphere of the establishment.
-This can maximize the customer experience and make the customer feel as if they are a part of the product that is being prepared for them.
+When this is done, it means the cooking is integrated into not only the furniture but also into the atmosphere of the establishment.
+This can maximize the customer experience and make the customer feel as if they are a part of the food being prepared for them.